www.vatican.va

 Card NZAPALAINGA Dieudonné

-Cardinal Dieudonné Nzapalainga, C.S.Sp., Metropolitan Archbishop of Bangui, Central African Republic, was born on March 14th, 1967 in Mbomou, in the diocese of Bangassou, Central African Republic.
-After primary school, he entered the minor seminary of Saint Louis of Bangassou and then the Saints Apôtres major seminary of Philosophy of Otélé, Cameroon, before continuing his studies at the Daniel Brottier Spiritan major seminary, in Libreville Gabon.
+Cardinal Dieudonné Nzapalainga, C.S.Sp., Metropolitan Archbishop of Bangui (Central African Republic), was born on 14 March 1967 in Mbomou, in the diocese of Bangassou (Central African Republic).
+After primary school, he entered the Minor Seminary of Saint Louis of Bangassou and then the Saints Apôtres Major Seminary of Philosophy of Otélé, Cameroon, before continuing his studies at the Daniel Brottier Spiritan Major Seminary, in Libreville Gabon.

-While in France, from 1998 to 2005, he was Chaplain of the orphans of the Fondation d’Auteuil and assistant priest at St. Jerôme, Marseille; he returned to Central Africa as Regional Superior of the Spiritan Fathers and parish priest in Bangui from 2005-2009.
+In 2005 he returned to Central Africa as regional superior of the Spiritan Fathers and served as parish priest in Bangui until 2009.
 From 2008 to 2009 he was president of the Conference of Major Superiors of Central Africa.

-Since 2009 he has been apostolic administrator of Bangui, and on May 14th, 2012 Pope Benedict XVI appointed him as metropolitan archbishop of Bangui.
-He received episcopal consecration on July 22nd of the same year.
+Since 2009 he has been Apostolic Administrator of Bangui, and on 14 May 2012, Pope Benedict XVI appointed him as Metropolitan Archbishop of Bangui.
+He received episcopal consecration on 22 July of the same year.

-In November of 2015 he welcomed Pope Francis in his diocese; in Bangui the Holy Father opened the first door of the Holy Year of Mercy.
+In November 2015 he welcomed Pope Francis to his diocese; in Bangui the Holy Father opened the first door of the Holy Year of Mercy.

-He is the youngest and Central Africa's first cardinal.
+He is the youngest cardinal and the first from Central Africa.

-Created and proclaimed Cardinal by Pope Francis in the consistory of 19 November 2016
+He was created and proclaimed Cardinal by Pope Francis in the Consistory of 19 November 2016.

 Member of: